vmware/container-service-extension/docs/cse3_1/CSE31.md

 ### CSE 3.1.3

 * New RDE 2.1 for TKG and native clusters.
 Learn more [here](CLUSTER_MANAGEMENT.html#sample_input_spec).
+* New Kubernetes Container Clusters plugin version 3.3.0.
+The plugin needs to be downloaded directly from VMware Cloud Director 10.3.3 Download page and installed into VCD 10.3.1+ being used.
 * Support for default storage class for TKG clusters through UI Plugin 3.3.0 and CLI on VCD 10.3.1+.
 The UI Plugin 3.3.0 needs to be downloaded from VMware Cloud Director 10.3.3 Download page directly.
 * Support for TKG Core Package installation for kapp-controller and metrics-server for TKG clusters.
     * Support for TKG compatible Antrea version installation for TKG clusters, by default.
 Users can overwrite the Antrea version, if required.
 Learn more [here](CLUSTER_MANAGEMENT.html#rde21_new_fields)